raxvandy/raxvandy/README.md

-- 👋 Hi, I’m just an other coder :danger:
+- 👋 Hi, I’m just an other coder  :floppy_disk:
 - 👀 I’m in DevOps & learning Linux 4ever

 <!---